-In determining the discount rate used to measure the right-of-use asset and lease liability, the Organization uses rates implicit in the lease, or if not readily available, the Organization's incremental borrowing rate.
+In determining the discount rate used to measure the right-of-use asset and lease liability, the Organization uses rates implicit in the lease, or if not readily available, a risk-free rate based on the information available at commencement date in determining the present value of lease payments.
 The lease terms may include options to extend or terminate the lease when it is reasonably certain that the Organization will exercise that option.
 The Organization has elected to recognize payments for short-term leases with a lease term of 12 months or less as expense as incurred and these leases are not included as lease liabilities or ROU assets on the statement of financial position.